Child training can do wonders for your children and your home! Don’t underestimate the peace it can bring.

 4. Remember, God appointed you the conductor of this train.

 No need to apologize.
 This is where the “firm” part comes in.
-No need to make a big deal about it, but remain confident in what God has called you to do.
+No need to make a big deal about training your child, but remain confident in what God has called you to do.

 He’s asked you to be the parent and your child…well, to be the child.